dennohkiragu/dennohkiragu/README.md

 - 🔭 I’m currently working on Multiple Projects
 - 🌱 I’m currently learning React, Angular and Python
 - 👯 I’m looking to collaborate on React
-- 🤔 I’m looking for help with Python
 - 💬 Ask me about Gaming